oppia/oppia-web-developer-docs/Validation-of-handler-args.md

     }
 }
 ```
-**Example when default value is not provided**: Suppose "make_community_owned" is an optional argument which should not take any default value if no value for that arg is provided in the request/payload.
+**Example when default value is not provided**: Suppose ```make_community_owned``` is an optional argument which should not take any default value if no value for that arg is provided in the request/payload.
 In that case, the schema for "make_community_owned" should look like:
 ```
 {
     'PUT':{